New puppy owners are usually aware that we should not over-exercise labrador puppies.

 And just how much exercise is too much?

 The question of hip dysplasia

-The current position taken by those advising new Labrador puppy owners, to restrict exercise quite severely is largely based on concerns about joint disorders, and on concerns about hip dysplasia in particular.
+The current position taken by those advising new Labrador puppy owners, to restrict exercise quite severely is largely based on concerns about joint disorders.

 The stresses and strains placed on the vulnerable growing joint by excessive exercise are believed to be a contributory environmental factor in the development of inadequate hip joints.

 A recent study in Norway based on five hundred dogs, which included labradors, showed that puppies given the opportunity to exercise in a park before the age of three months were less likely to develop hip dysplasia.

 Whilst puppies that had to climb stairs on a regular basis during the same period were at increased risk.
 You can read about this study in Science Daily

 So can puppies’ hip joints can be damaged by excessive exercise or can’t they?

 We don’t know for sure.
 It seems likely though, that a puppy that had inherited a tendency for poor hips, could have its soft and still forming hip joints made a good deal worse through prolonged or hard exercise.